AI for Internal Finance Teams — Free webinar on using Claude/AI for variance commentary. June 4, 11 am AEST. Register now →

 What is the difference between two-way and three-way PO matching?

-Two-way matching compares the purchase order against the invoice.
-Three-way matching adds a third document - the goods receipt note confirming that goods were physically received - to the comparison.
-Three-way matching provides stronger assurance but requires a receiving process that generates formal GRN documentation, which many Australian SMBs do not have in place.
+Two-way matching compares the purchase order against the invoice on price, quantity, and supplier.
+Three-way matching adds a third document — the goods receipt note (GRN) confirming that goods were physically received and in the correct quantity — before payment is authorised.
+Three-way matching prevents paying for goods not yet delivered, which is critical in construction and wholesale where partial deliveries are common.

 Does Xero support purchase order matching natively?

 Xero allows purchase orders to be raised and manually linked to bills, but it does not perform automated line-level matching that flags price or quantity discrepancies.
-Automated two-way PO matching that generates exception alerts requires a dedicated AP automation layer integrated with Xero rather than Xero's native bill management functionality.
+There is no tolerance configuration, no exception routing, and no automated comparison.
+Automated PO matching requires a dedicated AP automation layer integrated with Xero.

 What discrepancies should PO matching flag in practice?

-PO matching should flag invoices where the unit price differs from the purchase order rate, where the invoiced quantity exceeds what was ordered, where the supplier name does not match the PO vendor, where the PO has already been fully invoiced, and where the invoice references a PO number that does not exist in the system.
+PO matching should flag invoices where the unit price differs from the purchase order rate, where the invoiced quantity exceeds what was ordered, where the supplier name does not match the PO vendor, where the PO has already been fully invoiced, where the invoice references a PO number that does not exist, and where the invoice total exceeds the remaining PO balance on a blanket or standing order.

 How does PO matching reduce accounts payable fraud risk?

 PO matching reduces fraud risk by requiring that every invoice correspond to an authorised purchase order.
 Fraudulent invoices submitted without a matching PO are flagged immediately rather than entering the approval queue.
-This control is particularly effective against vendor fraud involving invoices for goods or services that were never ordered.
+This control is particularly effective against phantom vendor fraud and invoice inflation, where the attacker submits invoices for goods or services that were never ordered or at inflated prices.

 Ready to automate your AP?